 About Skrikjofossen and Opofossen

-Skrikjofossen and Opofossen were a waterfall pair that made their plunge and tumble from the highlands of the Hardanger Plateau (Hardangervidda) towards the South Fjord (Sørfjorden) by the town of Ullensvang.
+Skrikjofossen and Opofossen were a waterfall pair that made their plunge and tumble from the highlands of the Hardanger Plateau (Hardangervidda) towards the South Fjord (Sørfjorden) by the town of Lofthus in the Ullensvang municipality.

-Actually, it was Skrikjofossen (I’ve also seen it spelled Krikjofossen) that was much more visible during our visit in June 2005.
+Actually, it was Skrikjofossen (I’ve also seen it spelled Krikjofossen) that was much more visible during our visit in June 2005 as well as in Summer of 2019.

-It made a pair of dramatic plunges (said to be as little as 300m high or as much as 455m tall though I think it could very well be taller than that).
+It made a pair of dramatic plunges, where the literature varies on its height which ranges from as little as 300m high or as much as 455m tall.

-Thus, we were easily able to see it from the main road by both Ullensvang and the hamlet of Lofthus.
+Thus, we were easily able to see it (especially if you’re heading south) from the main road through the center of Lofthus.

-However, its lower sections were obstructed by a sloping cliff so it beckoned us to find a way to get closer for a better view (which turned out to be less straightforward than we thought).
+However, its lower sections were obstructed by a sloping cliff so it beckoned us to find a way to get closer for a better view.

-Conversely, the other waterfall was the cascading Opofossen.
+Conversely, the other main waterfall was the cascading Opofossen.

-This waterfall was the more forceful and northerly one across from Skrikjofossen.
+This waterfall was the more forceful and northerly one across the head of the valley from Skrikjofossen.

-Unfortunately, it was mostly hidden from us as it was mostly facing the other waterfall before finally revealing a small glimpse of itself at its bottommost tiers.
+Unfortunately, it was mostly hidden from us as it was almost exclusively facing Skrikjofossen before finally revealing a small glimpse of itself at its bottommost drop.

 According to Norgeskart, the hidden uppermost tiers was called Rjukande (or Rjukandefossen meaning the “Smoke Falls”) while the barely-visible lowermost drops were called Bjørnabykset (“bear’s leap”).

-It wouldn’t surprise me if there were many other names or understandings revolving around this overall waterfall series.
+It wouldn’t surprise me if there were many other names or understandings revolving around this system of cascades.

 Experiencing the Skrikjofossen and Opofossen Waterfalls